 Starting in 2016, PLE began training citizen-scientists in western Pennsylvania to be FrogWatch USA volunteers.
 FrogWatch USA is a nationwide citizen-scientist program where volunteers help monitor frog and toad populations by recording and reporting information on their calling activity.
 For more information, checkout the FrogWatch website: http://www.aza.org/frogwatch.
 Also, checkout this spotlight story on a FrogWatch training we did at Frick Environmental Center:

 We schedule at least two volunteer training sessions each spring…please inquire if you are interested!

 FrogWatch Training Dates for 2020:

 February 15, 2020, 2:00 PM - 4:30 PM @ Frick Environmental Center, 2005 Beechwood Blvd., Pittsburgh, PA 15217

 Registration is required.
 Please go to this website to register: https://www.pittsburghparks.org/park-events

 March 28, 2020, 9:30 AM - 12:00 PM @ Pymatuning State Park Environmental Learning Classroom, 2660 Williamsfield Road, Jamestown, PA 16134 (at the Jamestown Marina).

 Registration is required.
 To register, please contact Emily Borcz at firstname.lastname@example.org or (724) 932-3141 ext.
 106.

-Every year, early spring, there is a display set at the fish hatchery open house.
+Every year, early spring, there is a display set at the Pymatuning State Fish Hatchery's open house.
 The reseachers from PLE take time to educate the public about critters in their own back yard!
 It is a wonderful way of demonstrating some of what is going on at PLE.